Aditzadok/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive-Adi-test.md

 # Tutorial: Use Kusto queries archive

 The best way to learn about the Kusto Query Language is to look at some basic queries to get a "feel" for the language.

+*[Syntax](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/syntax-conventions) note*: A query is a data source (usually a table name), optionally followed by one or more pairs of the pipe character ('|') and some tabular operator.

-We recommend using a [database with some sample data](https://help.kusto.windows.net/Samples).
-The queries that are demonstrated in this tutorial should run on that database.
-The `StormEvents` table in the sample database provides some information about storms that happened in the United States.
+The queries demonstrated in this tutorial should run on this [sample database](https://help.kusto.windows.net/Samples).
+It has a table called `StormEvents`, which provides information about storms that happened in the United States.

 ## Count rows

-Our example database has a table called `StormEvents`.
-We want to find out how large the table is.
-So we'll pipe its content into an operator that counts the rows in the table.
+To find how large the table is, use [count](./count-operator.md) to find the number of rows in the table.

-*Syntax note*: A query is a data source (usually a table name), optionally followed by one or more pairs of the pipe character and some tabular operator.

 <!-- csl: https://help.kusto.windows.net/Samples -->
 ```kusto